About Julia Burke

 In 2010, eager to continue my wine education, I traveled to Stellenbosch, South Africa, for a harvest internship at Blaauwklippen Vineyards, and this blog was born.
 I chronicled my wine adventures as well as observations about South Africa’s extraordinarily rich culture; once again, I found myself deeply in love.

 Here in the US, I am constantly seeking great South African wine, and I keep an eye on the South African wine industry; you’ll find ample discussion of both in my blog archive.
-These days I am a wine educator who just completed my WSET Diploma, currently based in Oregon, where I’m lucky enough to work in the Willamette Valley wine industry.
+These days I am a wine educator currently based in Oregon, where I’m lucky enough to work in the Willamette Valley wine industry.
 In 2020 I embarked on the Master of Wine study program.

-Examples of my work, podcast and media appearances, observations from life as a wine professional and educator, and a bit more of my history can all be found here.
+Examples of my work, recent appearances, observations from life as a wine professional and educator, and a bit more of my history can all be found here.